MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 1. Select the **History** tab from the top of the page.
 Some activities may show negative points.
 As described in the activity field this may be because an item was removed because it was no longer relevant.
 Select an item form the history table.
 On the top-right of the details page, under History, select **X events** (where X is a number).
 The action history window opens and provide more information.
 Select **Close** on the bottom of the page, then select the **X** on the top-right corner of the details page to return to the History page.

 1. From the top of the page, select **Metrics & trends**.
 Note the available information.
 From the top-right corner of the page, select the **calendar icon**.
 You can narrow down the view to a custom date range.
-Selecting **filter icon**, allows you to filter the view by Identity, Devices, and/or apps.
+Selecting the **filter icon**, allows you to filter the view by Identity, Devices, and/or apps.
 Close the window and select **Home** from the left navigation panel to return to the Microsoft 365 Defender home page.

 1. Close the browser page.